wso2/docs-is/en/docs/extend/errors/customize-authentication-error-messages.md

 -   Account Lock

 !!! note
-    Account Lock errors are returned only when account locking is enabled on the server.
-Refer [User Account Locking and Account Disabling](../../learn/user-account-locking-and-account-disabling) document to enable account locking.
+    Account lock errors are returned only when account locking is enabled on the server.
+Refer [User Account Locking](../../../guides/identity-lifecycles/lock-account/) document to enable account locking.

 Add the following properties to the `deployment.toml` file found in the `<IS_HOME>/repository/conf` folder and enable the authenticator to be able to customize error messages.